-This position reports directly to and is evaluated by the PLJV Coordinator.
-Job performance is reviewed in the context of responsiveness to objectives and priorities as determined by the Coordinator, and based on input from the Management Board and partners.
-Annual work plans for the position will be developed by the position incumbent in consultation with the Coordinator.
+This position reports directly to the Conservation Science Director.
+Job performance is reviewed in the context of responsiveness to objectives and priorities as determined by the Conservation Science Director, and based on input from an advisory team of Restore NM partners.
+Annual work plans for the position will be developed by the position incumbent in consultation with the Conservation Science Director.
 Beyond a work plan, the incumbent is largely self-directed in accomplishing objectives.

 Salary, Benefits, and Start Date

-Starting salary is commensurate with education, experience, and location with an expected range of $80,000-$110,00 (GS-12).
+Starting salary is commensurate with education, experience, and location with an expected range of $60,000 – $70,000 per year.
 PLJV offers a generous benefits package, including full medical and dental coverage, HSA with annual contribution to defray medical deductibles, and a 7% salary match toward our retirement plan.
-We anticipate this position will begin working on or around September 1.
+We anticipate this position will begin working on or around December 1, 2023.

 PLJV’s Commitment to Diversity, Equity and Inclusion